saurabh-dhawan/kiwigpt/content/posts/20260619-microsoft-build.md

 The demo was compelling.
 The continuous improvement loop — where every new production trace feeds back into evaluation and optimization — is the right architecture for agents that need to stay reliable over time.

-Here's my honest question from the day: what about Copilot Studio agents?
+This was my other question on the day: what about Copilot Studio agents?

 A large number of Microsoft customers are going to build their first production agents in Copilot Studio, not in Foundry.
 The no-code, configuration-first path is where most business teams will start.
 Agent Optimizer is currently a Foundry story.
 The rubric evaluator is a Foundry story.
 The tracing and observability that makes all of this work — also Foundry.